arow-oss/arow.info-blog/preprocessed-site/posts/2017-03-25-servant-on-heroku.markdown

 This is similar to [AWS's CLI](https://aws.amazon.com/cli) or [Digital Ocean's CLI](https://github.com/digitalocean/doctl).

-On Arch Linux Heroku's CLI application can be installed with the following
+On Arch Linux, Heroku's CLI application can be installed with the following
 command:

 ```sh
 $ yaort -S heroku-toolbelt
 ```

+This installs the `heroku` binary to the system.

 Instructions for other platforms can be found on [Heroku's site](https://devcenter.heroku.com/articles/heroku-cli).

-Once you're downloaded the CLI, you can use it login and authenticate with Heroku's API:
+Once the CLI application has been downloaded, it can be used to login and authenticate with Heroku's API:

 ```sh
 $ heroku login